CBS-HPC/.github/profile/README.md

 ![CBS Logo](https://github.com/CBS-HPC/.github/blob/main/profile/CBS%20logo%202.png)

-High Performance Computing (HPC)

-Latest News!

-Call for applications for National HPC resources 2023 is now open – Deadline March 5, 2023 See the headline on the front page of CBSShare

-Please contact Kristoffer Gulmark Poulsen or rdm@cbs.dk as soon as possible if you consider applying.
+# Welcome to the GitHub page of the HPC and Data Science at CBS Library

+# HPC Overview:

-​UCloud - the Recommended HPC type:
+## Type 1/UCloud - the recommended HPC type:

 The easiest-to-use and most accessible HCP service is DeiC Interactive HPC, also known as UCloud​.
 It allows you to work with software such as MATLAB, STATA, RStudio, and JupyterLab through a graphical user interface (GUI), in the same way as you would on your laptop.
 See all apps.
 The computing power is provided by extensive HPC supercomputing facilities hosted by the Danish universities SDU and AAU.​

 Get started with DeiC Interactive HPC (UCloud)